 “Anything in life that truly matters can be boiled down to relationships.” – Gary Smalley

-Summer.
-How it feels like most of the time in the tropics – hot.
-It is marked by increased activity and fun.
-Couples could be busy with career and family.
-The busyness could bring greater satisfaction and connection when the couple works towards a common goal.
+- Sunny: What it feels like most of the time in a tropical country like Singapore – bright and hot!
+This weather is marked by increased activity and fun, as couples could be busy with building a career and raising a family.
+The busyness can bring greater satisfaction and connection when the couple intentionally works towards a common goal.

-Autumn.
-Falling leaves and chilly winds characterise this season.
-The marriage experiences a melancholic slowdown and the couple feels distant from each other.
-There’s a heightened sense of detachment, and one or both parties may feel unloved and unappreciated.
+- Overcast: The skies are gloomy.
+This is when the marriage experiences a time of melancholic slowdown and the couple feels distant from each other.
+There is a heightened sense of detachment, and one or both parties may feel unloved and unappreciated.
+However, overcast skies may not always bring a thunderstorm, but can be seen as an invitation to stay indoors with each other to reflect on how to turn things around toward the positive.

-In your marriage, you may rotate through this seasonal cycle a few times or you may find your marriage jumping between seasons with no specific order.
+In your marriage, you may rotate through these different kinds of weather in a certain order a few times or you may find you and your spouse experience the shifts in weather with no specific order.

-Marriage is a work in progress; there’s no dead end.
-Even if we find ourselves in winter, it’s not the end of the road.
+Marriage, like the weather, consists of a process of changes; there is no permanent bad weather.
 With the right tools and a supportive community, we can have a better marriage than we do now.

 The quiz serves as a tool for you and your spouse to take an honest look at your marriage.
 You may have different results, and that may be a good starting point to understand the assumptions or expectations each other has of the marriage.

-Understand the season of marriage you are in, and the practical steps you can take to keep your marriage growing and thriving:
+How’s the weather in your marriage?
+Understand more about where your marriage is at now, and the practical steps you can take to keep your marriage growing and thriving: